calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 Cookie and Biscuit came from the back window but when they came in they saw something terrible it was Brown Ear.

 ## Chapter 10

+Brown Ear how did you get in Romania?
+Cookie and Biscuit said.

+Well it was pretty easy i was hiding in the bushes when you got on the helicopter and i was on the back of the helicopter when you where flying.
+Now i have accepted these simple humans as my pets.
+Sometimes they even think that im there pet.
+Crazy right?

+Well can you pleas go away Biscuit said, We are trying to get Cookies brother Odepo.

+Oh him Large Ear said, i know here he is over there, Large Ear pointed to a small tuxedo kitten on the chair next to them.

+Odepo!
+Cookie said going to jump on the chair to see him.

+Large Tail stopped Cookie from jumping on the chair, first i need my hunter back, Large Ear said.

+Well Large Tail is outside and he scared the human probably by now!
+Biscuit said ready to fight.

+Oh yea well if he scared the human away why is the human carrying him.

+they saw the large human that threw the bacon pick up Large Tail and he was also carrying pebbles, the human threw both animals on the ground.

+Give me my hunter and i wont hurt any of you Brown Ear said.

+guys get ready to attack Cookie said.

+Alright Brown Ear said, im giving you one last chance give me my hunter now!

+I guess were going to fight him Cookie said.
+3..2..1.. go!

+Brown Ear jumped on Cookie but Biscuit and the rest jumped on his back.

+Brown Ear threw all of them off except Cookie which scratched his face as hard as she could.

+The fight went on for hours but Brown Ear figured out that he was only losing because of Large Tail so he got a idea.

+Hey theres still some bacon in the bushes Brown Ear said pointing too the bushes outside the house.

+Large Tail stopped with fighting and ran as fast as he could outside.

+I cant believe he would do that Cookie said sad and mad.

+Brown Ear was coming closer to them and they noticed that pebbles was gone.

+But they could not worry about that because his teeth where open.